Royalty and the Olympics: IOC Membership

 The London 2012 Olympic Games will begin on July 27th.
 Expect to see many royals attending various sporting events!

-Tagged Albert II of Monaco, Constantine II, Crown Prince Frederik, Dubai, Grand Duke Henri, Grand Duke Jean, Infanta Pilar, International Olympic Committee, King Willem-Alexander, London 2012, Olympic Games, Prince Faisal bin Al Hussein, Princess Haya, Princess Nora, Sheikh Tamim bin Hamad, Sport, The Princess Royal.
+Tagged Albert II of Monaco, Constantine II of Greece, Crown Prince Frederik of Denmark, Emirate of Dubai, Grand Duke Henri of Luxembourg, Grand Duke Jean of Luxembourg, Infanta Pilar Duchess of Badajoz, International Olympic Committee, King Willem-Alexander of The Netherlands, London 2012, Olympic Games, Prince Faisal bin Al Hussein of Jordan, Princess Haya bint Hussein of Jordan, Princess Nora of Liechtenstein, Sheikh Tamim bin Hamad Al Thani, Sport, The Princess Royal.